Your data privacy strategy and your employees

 Microsoft estimates that around 73% of people use duplicate passwords for their accounts.
 That’s risky business since it’s been found that eight in ten (81%) hacking-related breaches are achieved with stolen or weak passwords.

-Your employees also need to develop habits that protect data, like data minimisation and cautious sharing and clicking.
+Your employees also need to develop habits that protect data and support your data privacy strategy, like data minimisation and cautious sharing and clicking.

 Keeping all data shared and stored minimal, tidy and protected is a habit that transitions smoothly from work to home and back again.